Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

 ### Memory Efficiency

-A major benefit of using a Generator is the memory saved during the iteration, because don't store the element anywhere.
-For instance, consider an iteration over a million numbers, if we store the numbers in a list, it occupies hundreds of megabytes for storing it, while on the other hand, generator there is no concept for storing the items, we perform lazy evaluation when the generator is called.
+A major benefit of using a Generator is the memory saved during the iteration, because we don't store the elements anywhere after processing.
+For instance, consider an iteration over a million numbers, if we store the numbers in a list, it occupies hundreds of megabytes for storing it, while on the other hand, generator there is no concept of storing the items, we perform lazy evaluation when the generator is called. ***Lazy Evaluation, we don't priorly identify or evaluate all the element, we evaluate element when required.***

 ```python
 def test_fibonacci_list():